micropython/micropython/docs/esp8266/general.rst

 Once the filesystem is mounted, ``boot.py`` is executed from it.
-The standard version of this file is created during first-time module set up and by defaults starts up a WebREPL daemon to handle incoming connections.
-This file is customizable by end users (for example, you may want to disable WebREPL for extra security, or add other services which should be run on module start-up).
+The standard version of this file is created during first-time module set up and by default starts up a WebREPL daemon to handle incoming connections.
+This file is customizable by end users (for example, you may want to disable WebREPL for extra security, or add other services which should be run on a module start-up).
 But keep in mind that incorrect modifications to boot.py may still lead to boot loops or lock ups, requiring to reflash a module from scratch.